A closed-measure approach to stochastic approximation: Closed measures

 as the \emph{centroid field} associated with $\mu$.

 \begin{defn} A compactly supported probability measure $\mu\in\cP(\R^n\times\R^n)$ is said \emph{closed}, if for every $g\in \cC^\infty(\R^n,\R)$,

 \end{defn}

 We define the shift operator $\Theta\colon\cC(\R,\R^n)\to \cC(\R,\cC(\R,\R^n))$ s.t. for every $\gamma\in \cC(\R,\R^n)$, $\Theta(\gamma) \colon t\mapsto \gamma(t+\cdot)$.
 A measure $\vartheta\in \cP(\cC(\R,\R^n))$ is said $\Theta$-invariant if $\vartheta = \vartheta \Theta_t^{-1}$ for all $t$, where $\Theta_t(\gamma) \coloneqq \Theta(\gamma)(t)$. \begin{thm}[Young's superposition principle] Let $\mu\in \cP(\R^n\times\R^n)$ be a closed probability measure.
-There exists $\vartheta\in \cP(\cC(\R,\R^n))$ such that: \begin{enumerate}[i)] \item $\vartheta$ is $\Theta$-invariant. \item $\vartheta$-almost every curve $\gamma$ is Lipschitz continuous and differentiable at 0. \item For every bounded measurable function $\varphi:\R^n\times\R^n\to \R$,
+There exists $\vartheta\in \cP(\cC(\R,\R^n))$ such that: \begin{enumerate}[i)] \item $\vartheta$ is $\Theta$-invariant. \item $\vartheta$-almost every curve $\gamma$ is Lipschitz continuous and differentiable at 0. \item For every bounded measurable function $\varphi\colon{}\R^n\times\R^n\to \R$,

-\end{enumerate} In addition, $\vartheta$-almost every $\gamma$ satisfies $\gamma'(t) = v_\mu(\gamma(t))$ for almost every $t\in \R$. \end{thm} \begin{proof} For the sake of readability, we first provide a constructive proof in the special case where $v_\mu$ is smooth.
-Then, in the general case, we establish Th.~\ref{prop:superposition} from \cite[Th.
+\end{enumerate} In addition, $\vartheta$-almost every $\gamma$ satisfies $\gamma'(t) = v_\mu(\gamma(t))$ for almost every $t\in \R$. \end{thm} \begin{proof} The statement can be established as a consequence of \cite[Th.
 6.2]{patrick}.
+In order to make the paper self-contained, we provide a direct and constructive proof, which is inspired of the proof of \cite[Th.
+8.2.1]{ambrosiogiglisavare}.